 In markets with high demand and low inventory, properties tend to sell quickly.

-Despite lower home prices averaging around $200,000 in Hartford, CT, the rapid turnover in this market translates to quick earnings for local agents, even when accepting reduced commissions on lower sales prices.[3]
+Despite home prices averaging around $200,000 in Hartford, CT, the rapid turnover in this market translates into quick earnings for local agents, even when accepting reduced commissions on lower-priced sales.[5]
 The efficiency of these transactions can justify the lower commission rate.

 💎 Luxury properties

-Selling luxury properties, such as high-value homes, can still be highly profitable with a 2% commission, despite potentially taking longer to sell and higher marketing expenses associated with these properties.
+Selling luxury properties, such as high-value homes, can still be highly profitable with a 2% commission, despite potentially taking longer to sell and higher marketing expenses.

 For example, a 2% commission on a $5 million home generates a $100,000 payout.
 Even after splitting half of that with their brokerage and covering expenses, the agent may still earn $50,000.
 The total commission from the sale price can compensate for the lower percentage.